HomeDing/homeding.github.io/elements/index.md

 Logic elements implement using on/off values expressed as 1/0 values.
 See [Calc Abstract Element](/elements/calc.md)

-:::element button button
+:::element button
 The [Button Element](/elements/button.md) can differentiate clicks, double clicks and long press gestures to send out actions.
 :::

-:::element switch switch
+:::element switch
 The [Switch Element](/elements/switch.md) controls a boolean output value with 0 and 1 values.
 It can use input from a [DigitalIn Element](/elements/digitalin.md) with a momentary button and the Web UI.
 :::

-:::element and and
+:::element and
 The [AND Element](/elements/and.md) combines multiple logic input values to a single output value.
 The outgoing value is HIGH(1) when all of the given input values are not LOW(0).
 :::

-:::element or or
+:::element or
 The [OR Element](/elements/or.md) combines multiple logic input values to a single output value.
 The outgoing value is HIGH(1) when one of the given input values is not LOW(0).
 :::

-:::element add add
+:::element add
 The ADD Element sums up multiple input values to create a single output value.
 :::

-:::element map map
+:::element map
 {% excerptOf collections.Element, "map" %}
 :::